StewieCho/test/q.md

 - **HTTP, FTP**

 ### HTTP
+- hypertext transfer protocol is an application protocol that is base of data communication for the WWW.
+- it resides in layer 7

 #### HTTP 1.0 / 1.1
 - **HTTP 1.0** : every request make connection
 - **HTTP 1.1** : reuse connection